Our Favorite Food Storage Set!

 With oven-safe glass and water-tight lids, these food storage containers are ready for action!
 Not a Prime Member?
 Try a 30-day free trial today!

-Of course, all food and drink lasts for a shorter period of time if they are not stored properly.
-But remember, tea, like a lot of other drinks, usually has a best before date and not an expiration date or use by date.
+Of course, all foods and drinks last for a shorter period of time if they are not stored properly.
+But remember that tea, like a lot of other drinks, usually has a best before date and not an expiration date or use by date.
 Because of this distinction, you may safely use it to compliment your favorite meals even after the best before date has lapsed.